-I used to be familiar with every section of the trail as a distinct entity mostly based on landmarks of the creek.
+It’s 80 degrees as if summer already.
+I’m on the Lower MacLeay, one of the most popular trails in Forest Park.
+When I lived in the neighborhood I walked its length almost daily and was familiar with every section.
 The place where the creek runs along a wide gravely shore just a tad lower than the trail.
-The place where one looks down on the creek as it flows between narrow banks and forms a small green pool between sections of rock.
-The place where the creek is flanked by a high rock wall covered in ferns.
-The stretch of creek with a wide, flat rock in the middle.
+The place a small green pool forms between narrow banks.
+The spot flanked by a high rock wall that’s covered in ferns.
+The stretch with a wide, flat rock in the middle.

-This trail has seen me through some break-ups.
-I almost feel destined to love it more than any partner but today I feel the same deep familiarity and utter strangeness as when seeing an ex.
+Today I feel the same deep familiarity and utter strangeness with this trail as when seeing an ex.
 There are plenty of landmarks I recognize but they are interrupted with unfamiliar foliage, reconstructed bridges and obscured views.
 I feel like a tourist by the time I cross Cornell.

-This section of the Wildwood brings back other memories.
-I never walked this far when seeking solace, exercise or a daily reconnect with nature.
-I came here in more adventurous moods.
-As I walk I feel suddenly and viscerally at home.
+As I walk up the hill I feel suddenly and viscerally at home.
 It’s rush hour.
-I can hear the constant rush of traffic on the road below but I am filled with peaceful belonging.
+I can hear the constant roar of traffic on the road below but I am filled with peaceful belonging.

-Do we have a specific, unchangeable home?
-A preordained place we belong despite any roots we have set down elsewhere?
-Is our birthplace our only true home that we shirk off in the name of opportunity and progress?
-Or do we create home wherever we care enough to get involved, to invest, to explore and appreciate our surrounds, to fall in love with the place and not just our doings?
+I wonder about home.
+Do we have a preordained place we belong despite any roots we have set down elsewhere?
+Is our birthplace our only true home that we shirk off in the name of progress?
+Or do we create home wherever we care enough to get involved, to fall in love with the place and not just our doings?

-I hike to the Upper MacLeay and take a right, I’m too hungry to hike all the way to Pittock Mansion but I stop and sit on a bench admiring the gentle way the Oregon grape plants that cover the slope move in the breeze.
-I listen to an orange crowned warbler, juncos, jays, and pacific wrens all making their distinct songs the way each plant along the tail has its own distinct shapes of leaves.
+I hike to the Upper MacLeay then sit on a bench admiring the gentle way the Oregon grape plants on the slope move in the breeze.
+I listen to an Orange-crowned Warbler, juncos, jays, and Pacific Wrens all making their distinct songs the way each plant along the tail has its own distinct shapes of leaves.

-I consider the Chinook, the Cowlitz, the Atfalati who were violently forced from this land even though their molecules and the molecules of the place are one in the same.
-I feel disrespectful for dwelling on these lofty questions of home, for wanting stolen land to be my rightful, fated place.
-Being the descendant of settlers I’ll have to settle for the old adage home is where the heart is.
+I consider the Chinook, the Cowlitz, the Atfalati who were violently forced from this land.
+Even though their molecules, and the molecules of the place, are one in the same.
+It seems disrespectful to dwell on these lofty questions, to want stolen land to be my fated place.
+So being the descendant of settlers I’ll have to settle for the old adage home is where the heart is.

 Sasquatch was not good with money and often predicted future homelessness for himself.
 Every so often I check the internet to make sure he’s still alive.
-He doesn’t exactly share his data there the way the rest of us do.
+He doesn’t share his data the way the rest of us do.
 The first time all I found was a marathon finish time buried in the local paper.
-Since he loves to run, that seemed like enough.
+Since he loves to run, it was enough.

 It’s nice to be out under the trees even if everything seems unremarkable in the light of my mood.
 I cross a log so wide I just sit on it and swing my legs over.
 I stand up to find a big, wet spot of fresh bird poop on my camel-colored corduroy skirt.
 This would normally be funny.
 A bird-lover is eventually going to meet with bird excrement, it’s required.
 But it’s squishy and I feel oddly embarrassed about walking the trails and riding my bike home with a poop spot on my skirt, as if people will know and assume it’s my own.